You are currently viewing The Wonder Material of the 21st Century: Neoprene Rubber

 Neoprene rubber sometimes referred to as polychloroprene, has always been an excellent material to keep people warm in the winter months and cool during the hot summer months.
 While many different kinds of Neoprene are available, this article will focus on the most popular neoprene rubber used today.
 Here is some information on each type of rubber so that you can decide which would work best for your needs.

-Here Petron Thermoplast will discuss why it is the wonder material of the 21st Century, and we will focus on some aspects of the rubber.
+Here, Petron Thermoplast will discuss why it is the wonder material of the 21st Century, and we will focus on some aspects of the rubber.

 Neoprene Rubber

 Neoprene rubber is a synthetic material often used to make wetsuits, insulation, and footwear.
 It’s made from polychloroprene, a petroleum-based elastomer.
 Polychloroprene is highly resistant to oils, greases and solvents.
 It makes rubber an excellent material for waterproofing applications.
 The versatility and elasticity of the rubber also allow it to be cut into various shapes and sizes while still retaining its form.
-This flexibility has allowed the rubber to be integrated into many different industries where it can provide protection against chemicals or withstand high temperatures without deterioration.
+This flexibility has allowed the rubber to be integrated into many different CNC Machining industries where it can provide protection against chemicals or with stand high temperatures without deterioration.

 It was first produced in 1928 by DuPont chemist Roy J.